-- 118. In or around 2018, Plaintiff Wickham created an account and purchased a subscription to The Criterion Channel.
+- 104. In or around 2018, Plaintiff Wickham created an account and purchased a subscription to The Criterion Channel.
 From 2018 through today, Plaintiff Wickham used his Chrome internet browser to watch pre-recorded videos on the Website, including video content only available to subscribers, while signed into his Criterion Channel Service account and Meta account.
-Plaintiff Wickham was in Florida when he viewed each of these videos. - 119.
+Plaintiff Wickham was in Florida when he viewed each of these videos. - 105.
 Plaintiff Wickham provided Defendant with his name, e-mail address, and credit card information as part of signing up for the Criterion Channel Service.
-Plaintiff Wickham had his full name and location on his public Facebook profile page. - 120.
-At all relevant times, Plaintiff Wickham never consented to, agreed to, or otherwise permitted Defendant's disclosure of his PII to third parties, including Twilio, Vimeo, and Meta.
-Likewise, Defendant never gave Plaintiff Wickham the opportunity to prevent the disclosure of his PII to third parties, including Twilio, Vimeo, and Meta. - 121.
-Nevertheless, each time Plaintiff Wickham viewed a pre-recorded video on the Criterion Channel Website, Defendant disclosed Plaintiff Wickham's PII to Twilio, Vimeo, and Meta.
-Specifically, as to Twilio and Segment, Defendant disclosed Plaintiff Wickham's: (i) name (to Twilio), (ii) e-mail address (to both), (iii) user ID (to both), and (iv) the title of the pre-recorded video viewed by Plaintiff Wickham (to both). - 122.
-Likewise, as to Meta, Defendant disclosed Plaintiff Wickham's: (i) c_user cookie (Meta ID); and (ii) the URL of the pre-recorded video Plaintiff Wickham watched, which includes the full title of the video.

-123. Using this information, Twilio, Vimeo, and Meta were able to identify Plaintiff Wickham and attribute his video viewing records to an individualized profile of Plaintiff Wickham.
+Plaintiff Wickham had his full name and location on his public Facebook profile page. - 106.
+At all relevant times, Plaintiff Wickham never consented to, agreed to, or otherwise permitted Defendant's disclosure of his PII to third parties, including Twilio and Meta.
+Likewise,

+Defendant never gave Plaintiff Wickham the opportunity to prevent the disclosure of his PII to third parties, including Twilio and Meta.

+- 107. Nevertheless, each time Plaintiff Wickham viewed a pre-recorded video on the Criterion Channel Website, Defendant disclosed Plaintiff Wickham's PII to Twilio and Meta.
+Specifically, as to Twilio, Defendant disclosed Plaintiff Wickham's: (i) name, (ii) e-mail address, (iii) user ID, and (iv) the title of the pre-recorded video viewed by Plaintiff Wickham. - 108.
+Likewise, as to Meta, Defendant disclosed Plaintiff Wickham's: (i) c_user cookie (Meta ID); and (ii) the URL of the pre-recorded video Plaintiff Wickham watched, which includes the full title of the video. - 109.
+Using this information, Twilio and Meta were able to identify Plaintiff Wickham and attribute his video viewing records to an individualized profile of Plaintiff Wickham.
 Indeed, even an ordinary person could identify Plaintiff Wickham using the information Defendant disclosed to the Third Parties.
-The Third Parties compiled Plaintiff Wickham's PII and video-viewing activity on The Criterion Channel Website, which Defendant used and continues to use for marketing, advertising, and analytics purposes.
+The Third Parties compiled Plaintiff Wickham's PII and videoviewing activity on The Criterion Channel Website, which Defendant used and continues to use for marketing, advertising, and analytics purposes.